shreysomu/digital-library-java/README.md

 ArrayList for data management, and robust exception handling to ensure
 a crash-free user experience.

-The application also includes **file handling for data persistence**,
-making it behave like a real-world system.

----

 ## 🚀 Features
 - Add Book